 The site has been under provincial management since 2020.

-New Brunswick is seeking private-sector partners to revive a dormant antimony mine it says could be worth more than US$1 billion.
+New Brunswick is seeking partners to revive an antimony mine it says could be worth over US$1 billion.

-According to a report by the Canadian Press, the province has launched a competitive expression-of-interest process for the former Lake George mine, about 30 kilometers west of Fredericton, to identify a developer to restart operations at what was once North America’s largest antimony producer.
+According to a report by the Canadian Press, the province has launched a competitive expression-of-interest process for the former Lake George mine, located about 30 kilometers west of Fredericton, to identify private sector candidates to restart operations at what was once North America’s largest antimony producer.

-Citing a historical technical report, the government estimates that about 800,000 tons of antimony-bearing ore remain at the site.
-At current prices of about US$22 per pound, that translates to a potential in-situ value of between US$933 million and US$1.05 billion.
+Citing a historical technical report, the government estimates that about 800,000 metric tons of antimony-bearing ore remain at the now-dormant site.
+At current antimony prices of about US$22 per pound, that translates to a potential in-situ value of between US$933 million and US$1.05 billion.

 “In today’s economic and geopolitical climate, the need for secure, responsibly produced critical minerals has never been greater,” Natural Resources Minister John Herron said in a statement last month.

-The process marks the latest step in New Brunswick’s push to revive its mining sector and attract investment, following the release of a new mineral strategy earlier this month that signaled legislative changes aimed at accelerating development.
+The process is the latest push from New Brunswick to revive its mining sector and attract investment.
+It follows a new minerals strategy earlier this month that signaled legislative changes aimed at accelerating development.

 The Lake George mine operated intermittently from 1876 until its closure in 1996, when falling antimony prices and weak market conditions rendered it uneconomic.